CieplutkiGit/TurtleCards/README.md

 #
 Enemy AI is quite stupid as it only spawn random card in specific area but you can change AI cards spawn area and spawn time in ```SimpleEnemyBot.cs```
+But enemy units work same as yours so be prepared for battle!

 # Thats all for now!
 Will update read me when I add new stuff to this project C: